Kyyomaa/sha1_cracker/README.md

 ```

 ## NOTES
-- This code is taken from "Black Hat Rust" by Sylvain Kerkour, to which i have added some things
-  as part of my journey of learning Rust for cybersecurity.
+- This code is taken from "Black Hat Rust" by Sylvain Kerkour, to which i have added and i will be adding some things.
+Is an exercise part of my journey of learning Rust for cybersecurity.

+  message: If you use this software, please cite it using these metadata.
+   title: Black Hat Rust
+   abstract: Applied offensive security with the Rust programming language
+   authors:
+     - name: "Sylvain Kerkour"
+   version: v2022.56

 ## TODO
 - Multithreading